Anyone can claim to be conservative, but in the case of Iraq war veteran Kevin Calvey, actions speak louder than words.

 He defended our freedom in a combat zone.

-Believing that leaders should bear the fair share of the burden of serving our country, Kevin Calvey shocked his fellow legislators in 2003, by joining the military at age 37.
+Believing that leaders should bear the fair share of the burden of serving our country, Kevin Calvey shocked his friends in 2003 by joining the military at age 37.
 He served as an Army Captain in Iraq, defending our freedom on the battlefield.
 To protect our freedoms, Kevin left behind his former business, and risked frequent Katyusha rocket attacks in over 100 missions in a hostile fire zone.
 The U.S. Army awarded Kevin the Bronze Star Medal for his service in Iraq.

-A longtime small businessman, Kevin has fought to build our economy.
+A longtime small business owner, Kevin has fought to build our economy.

 Family Man and Business Owner